 Leora joined Burgess Mee Family Law in November 2020.
 She previously worked at Vardags where she completed her training contract and qualified as a solicitor in January 2019.
 Leora advises on a wide range of family law issues, including divorce and private children cases, and has particular experience in high net worth matrimonial matters, typically involving international and/or business assets.
-At her previous firm Leora’s experience also extended to Private Client matters, including the preparation of wills and claims made under the Inheritance (Provision for Family and Dependents) Act 1975.
+At her previous firm Leora’s experience also extended to Private Client matters, including the preparation of wills and claims made under the Inheritance (Provision for Family and Dependents) Act 1975 and she has recently passed, with Distinction, the STEP Advanced Certificate in Will Preparation Exam in November 2020.

 Leora studied English at Emmanuel College, Cambridge and achieved a 2:1.
 She was awarded an Astbury Scholarship and Harmsworth Entrance Exhibition from The Honourable Society of the Middle Temple to study the Graduate Diploma in Law which she undertook at City University London and attained a Commendation.
 Leora then completed the LPC at BPP Law School and obtained her Higher Rights (Civil) with the University of Law.